Running with a purpose

 "When people are released and we can get them into quality running shoes and a running bra, they can put that stuff on and go right out the door.
 They're getting exercise, doing something positive for their mind, for their body," Swanson said.

 Chastain experienced a few run-ins with the law when she was younger.
 Once she moved past that tough time in her life, she wanted to help those dealing with similar struggles.

 "Once I left that phase of my life, upon reflection (running) was the only thing I ever had and it really built a sense of self, self-encouragement, self-love, self-discipline," Chastain said.
 "I think that that was imperative to help these women get that while they're in prison.
 When they get released, then they can fall back on that."

 Chastain hopes that people in the West Linn community as well as those who have a connection to Coffee Creek, were previously incarcerated or know someone who has been incarcerated consider attending the event.

 "This is a unique way of supporting the community because these women are in our community and they are mothers; they are daughters; they are students; they are everyone," she said.

 Ultimately, Swanson hopes to bring the Reason to Run program to more prisons beyond Coffee Creek and says she will continue do her best to diminish the negative stigma that often surrounds prisons and current and former inmates.

-"What we hope comes out of this is there's so many negative stereotypes about prison but there's also some good things, people who are really trying to change their lives and how do you highlight that there are people working hard to be a contributing member to society?" she said.
+"What we hope comes out of this is there's so many negative stereotypes about prison but there's also some good things, people who are really trying to change their lives and how do you highlight that there are people working really hard to change their lives, working hard to be a contributing member to society?" she said.

 For more information about the run or to sign up, visit https://runsignup.com/Race/OR/WestLinn/ReasonToRunCommunity5K.